Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 **Direct infection** : When virus infect the computer system, every time the user open a specific infected program or file.
 **Fast infection** : When virus infects the files whenever any file accessed by the program is infected.
 **Slow infection** : When virus infects any new file or modified document.
+## Trojan horse
+It is a program or software which looks legitimate one, but underneath the program is designed to steal the information or deletes the computer data.
+Some trojan horse also creates back-doors in the computer systems.